nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/FUNCTIONS_INTRO.md

 code .
 ```

 Create a function called `calc_dollars`.
+This should be in a new notebook.
 In the function body, define a dictionary and store it in a variable named `piggyBank`.
 The dictionary should have the following keys defined.

 * quarters
 * nickels